-Answer: With the myriad of charitable giving options out there, how can a Christian make a wise decision in regards to whom to donate?
+With the myriad of charitable giving options out there, how can a Christian make a wise decision regarding whom to donate to?
 What causes, missions, organizations, charities, etc., are most worthy of consideration?
 How can money be invested to have the greatest possible eternal impact?
 Many people struggle with these questions.
 Here are some principles that should help make the decisions a little easier.

 Whom to donate to? — Sound Doctrine